 The acetylation of the kinase domain PLK4 regulates the proper formation of two centrioles (green).
 When this acetylation does not occur, supernumerary centrioles are formed and the cell becomes abnormal.

-Researchers at the IGBMC (CNRS / Inserm / University of Strasbourg), in partnership with the Ecole Polytechnique Fédérale de Lausanne (EPFL, Switzerland) have established a link between post-translational modifications of certain proteins and cell division.
-Published on XX, in the journal Nature Communications, their results show that acetylation of the protein kinase PLK4, influences its activity on centrosomes, organelles that are essential to the success of mitosis.
+Laszlo Tora's team, in partnership with the Ecole Polytechnique Fédérale de Lausanne (EPFL, Switzerland) have established a link between post-translational modifications of certain proteins and cell division.
+Published on October 31st, in the journal Nature Communications, their results show that acetylation of the protein kinase PLK4, influences its activity on centrosomes, organelles that are essential to the success of mitosis.